Learn more about LLCs and C Corps, including the pros and cons of each.

 Starting a business is a huge step toward commercial success.
 One of the first and most important decisions you’ll have to make is choosing a structure.
 There are many business structures, with each having their own rules and regulations on how to operate and generate revenue.

 Small business owners typically adopt the limited liability company (LLC) or corporation structure.
-There are two types of corporations: the S corporation and C corporation.
-We’ll be focusing on C corporations and LLCs.
+We’ll be focusing on C corporations (the default form of corporation) and LLCs.

 Both can work in your benefit, but it’s up to you to weigh the merits and setbacks that come with each structure.
 Let’s take a closer look at these two models to help you make a decision.